Corporate law: Trends and developments

 Most case law on the matter of corporate governance dates to the 1980s and primarily addresses hostile takeovers, however, current research considers the direction of legal reforms to address issues of shareholder activism, institutional investors and capital market intermediaries.
 Corporations and boards are challenged to respond to these developments.
-Shareholder demographics have been effected by trends in worker retirement, with more institutional intermediaries like mutual funds playing a role in employee retirement.
+Shareholder demographics have been affected by trends in worker retirement, with more institutional intermediaries like mutual funds playing a role in employee retirement.
 These funds are more motivated to partner with employers to have their fund included in a company's retirement plans than to vote their shares - corporate governance activities only increase costs for the fund, while the benefits would be shared equally with competitor funds.

 Shareholder activism prioritizes wealth maximization and has been criticized as a poor basis for determining corporate governance rules.
-Shareholders do not decide corporate policy, that is done by the board of directors, but shareholders may vote to elect board directors and on mergers and other changes that have been approved by directors.
+Shareholders do not decide corporate policy, that is done by the board of directors, but shareholders may vote to elect board directors and on mergers and other changes that have been approved by the directors.
 They may also vote to amend corporate bylaws.
-Broadly speaking there have been three movements in 20th century American law that sought a federal corporate law: the Progressive Movement, some aspects of proposals made in the early stages of the New Deal and again in the 1970s during a debate about the effect of corporate decision making on states.
+Broadly speaking, there have been three movements in 20th-century American law that sought a federal corporate law: the Progressive Movement, some aspects of proposals made in the early stages of the New Deal and again in the 1970s during a debate about the effect of corporate decision-making on states.
 However, these movements did not establish federal incorporation.
-Although there has been some federal involvement in corporate governance rules as a result, the relative rights of shareholders and corporate officers is still mostly regulated by state laws.
+Although there has been some federal involvement in corporate governance rules as a result, the relative rights of shareholders and corporate officers are still mostly regulated by state laws.
 There is no federal legislation like there is for corporate political contributions or regulation of monopolies and federal laws have developed along different lines than state laws.

 By region

 United States

 In the United States, most corporations are incorporated, or organized, under the laws of a particular state.
-The laws of the state of incorporation normally governs a corporation's internal operations, even if the corporation's operations take place outside that state.
+The laws of the state of incorporation normally govern a corporation's internal operations, even if the corporation's operations take place outside that state.
 Corporate law differs from state to state.
 Because of these differences, some businesses will benefit from having a corporate lawyer determine the most appropriate or advantageous state in which to incorporate.

-Business entities may also be regulated by federal laws and in some cases by local laws and ordinances.
+Business entities may also be regulated by federal laws and, in some cases, by local laws and ordinances.